 Here are 10 tips to minimize, deter and eliminate mice and rats around your home:

 My Pest Pros can help protect your family from diseases by eliminating mice and rats from homes in Alexandria, VA, Arlington County, VA, Fairfax County, VA, Loudoun County VA, Montgomery County, MD and Washington, D.C.
-Call us today to lean more!
+Call us today at 703-665-4455 to learn more!